PRESIDENT & CEO

 Before joining Lumina Foundation in 2008, Merisotis was founding president of the Institute for Higher Education Policy.
 Established in Washington, D.C., in 1993, IHEP is an independent, nonpartisan organization regarded as one of the world’s premier education research and policy centers.

-Prior to founding IHEP, Merisotis served as executive director of the National Commission on Responsibilities for Financing Postsecondary Education, a bipartisan commission appointed by the U.S. president and congressional leaders.
+Prior to founding IHEP, Merisotis served as executive director of a bipartisan commission on college affordability appointed by the U.S. president and congressional leaders.
 Merisotis also helped create the Corporation for National and Community Service (AmeriCorps), serving as an adviser to senior management on issues related to the quality and effectiveness of national service initiatives.

 Merisotis’ work has been published extensively.
 He has written and edited several books and monographs and is a frequent contributor to magazines, journals and newspapers.
-He has served as a regular commentator on the award-winning PBS show Nightly Business Report, which consistently ranks as the most-watched business news program on television.
 His writing has appeared in The Washington Post, National Journal, Times Higher Education Supplement (London), Stanford Social Innovation Review, Huffington Post, Politico, Roll Call and numerous other print and online publications.

-A recipient of numerous awards and honors, Merisotis holds honorary degrees from several colleges and universities including Excelsior College, Ivy Tech Community College, Miami Dade College and Western Governors University.
+Merisotis has received numerous awards and holds honorary degrees from several colleges and universities including Excelsior College, Ivy Tech Community College, Miami Dade College and Western Governors University.
+A highly regarded analyst and innovator, Merisotis is a member of the Council on Foreign Relations in New York and the leadership council of The Aspen Institute’s Franklin Project on national service.